 Through its Global ID Services, Safran offers a wide range of civil applicant fingerprinting and criminal record check services in Canada.
 Fingerprint identification services are covered by offices in Calgary, Vancouver, Scarborough, Etobicoke, Ottawa, Niagara Falls, Montreal and Charlottetown.
 Safran also has more than 20 fingerprint services partner sites across 9 provinces and territories nationally.

 While Safran's success in Canada is largely based on our technological expertise, it also reflects the relations of mutual trust we have established with local partners.
 We provide seamless support to these companies, including their own research and innovation initiatives.

-Safran is also active in a number of think tanks and associations, both national and provincial.
-Safran holds a seat on the executive committee of Aéro-Montréal, an association bringing together leaders in the Québec aerospace industry, and is vice chairman of the board.
-We serve on several other executive committees, as well as boards of directors, including the boards of the Consortium of Research & Innovation in Aerospace in Québec (CRIAQ) and the Ontario Aerospace Council (OAC).
+Safran has worked for many years with the major primes in Canada, including Pratt & Whitney Canada, Bell Helicopter Textron Canada and Bombardier, and is also active in a number of strategic think tanks.
+Safran holds a seat on the board and executive committee of Aéro-Montréal, a cluster bringing together leaders in the Québec aerospace industry.
+We serve on several other executive committees, as well as boards of directors, including the boards of the Consortium for Research and Innovation in Aerospace in Québec (CRIAQ), the Downsview Aerospace Innovation and Research (DAIR) Consortium and Ontario Aerospace Council (OAC).

 We are working with CRIAQ on several large-scale R&D projects.
 In 2013, Safran teamed up with the École Polytechnique de Montréal and the Natural Sciences and Engineering Research Council of Canada (NSERC) to endow an industry chair for 3D woven composites for the aerospace industry.
 In addition, Safran is a member of the Canadian Association of Defense and Security Industries (CADSI) and the Helicopter Association of Canada (HAC).